florian-wagner/easygo-inv-course/README.md

 1. **Windows users:** Make sure you set a default browser that is **not Internet Explorer**.
 2. Activate the conda environment: `conda activate easygo`
 3. Start JupyterLab: `jupyter lab`
 4. Jupyter should open in your default web browser.
-We'll start from here in the tutorial and create a new notebook together.